Rethinking Resilience

 "Ha," he said.
 "That's interesting.
 That does change things.
 It's not a crazy thought."

-In that moment, something shifted.
+Vindication.
+Relief.
 More than academic validation: confidence in what I'd discovered through crisis.
-The paradox was real.

 For my son, the resilience measures were medical: feeding tubes that ensured nutrition when he couldn't swallow safely, oxygen monitors that tracked his fragile respiratory system, specialized care protocols that required Rotterdam's expertise.
 These interventions were saving his life.
 But they were also creating new dependencies, equipment we couldn't maintain in Aruba, expertise that didn't exist on our island, care routines that would make returning home feel impossible.